 Doctor of Medicine (MD) Curriculum - Four Years

-The Basic Sciences, which takes place in Antigua at our 50-acre campus, focuses on the medical sciences using our United States-modeled medical school curriculum.
+The Basic Sciences take place in Antigua at our 50-acre campus and focus on the medical sciences using our United States-modeled medical school curriculum.
 Students build a medical knowledge base that will serve them throughout their medical careers.
 Our Basic Sciences faculty are highly credentialed and recruited primarily from the United States.

 Term I - Year One